-‘Impossible Burger 2.0’: Fool Your Friends With The Meat-Free Burger That Tastes Just Like Beef
+‘Impossible Burger 2’: Fool Your Friends With The Meat-Free Burger That Tastes Just Like Beef

-For those who are vegetarian but miss the taste of a beef burger, get ready to be satisfied with the Impossible Burger 2.0 from Impossible Foods.
+For those who are vegetarian, but miss the taste of a beef burger, get ready to be satisfied with the Impossible Burger 2.0 from Impossible Foods.

 Impossible Foods has been creating meat alternatives for a while now.
-Included in their line up was the Impossible Burger.
-Touted to be a meat alternative, according to Engadget, it still had a lot to be desired before it could become undecipherable from the real deal.
+Included in their lineup was the Impossible Burger.
+Touted to be a meat alternative, according to Engadget, it still left a lot to be desired before it could become undecipherable from the real deal.

 “It was definitely the best veggie burger I’ve ever had,” said Nicole Lee in her article from Engadget about the original burger from Impossible Foods.